lorenzomartino86/todolist/README.md

 4. We need to refactor CSS files as well.
 5. Add Swagger Documentation for API management.
 6. Refactoring API code.
+7. Add acceptance criterion running as automated e2e tests on the pipeline.